StarRocks/starrocks/docs/table_design/Data_distribution.md

 **How to choose partition columns and unit**

 - Selecting a suitable partition column can effectively reduce the amount of data scanned during queries.
 In most business systems, partitioning based on time is commonly chosen to optimize performance issues caused by deleting expired data and facilitate tiered storage of hot and cold data.
 In this case, you can use expression partitioning and range partitioning to specify a time column as the partition column.
-Additionally, if the data is frequently queried and managed based on emurated values, you can use expression partitioning and list partitioning to specify a column representing the types as the partition column.
+Additionally, if the data is frequently queried and managed based on emurated values, you can use expression partitioning and list partitioning to specify a column including these values as the partition column.
 - When choosing the partitioning unit, factors such as data volume, query patterns, and data management granularity need to be considered.
   - Example 1: If the monthly data volume of a table is small, partitioning by month can reduce the number of metadata entries compared to partitioning by day, thereby reducing the resource consumption of metadata management and scheduling.
   - Example 2: If the monthly data volume of a table is large and most query conditions are precise to the day, partitioning by day can effectively reduce the amount of data scanned during queries.